CaioAugustoo/wine-locals-challenge/README.md

 # Wine Locals Challenge

 This project is a technical challenge for a back-end developer position.
-This repository has 2 folders:
 This repository has 2 folders:

 - [client](https://github.com/CaioAugustoo/wine-locals-challenge/tree/master/client): The web app built using React.js ecossystem;